shirelepfl/CMT-Project/docs/Report.md

 where n(x,t) represents the density of cancer cells, D is the diffusion coefficient, r the growth rate, and K the carrying capacity.
 Our model is hybrid: the diffusion term is mechanical, representing the physical spread of cells, while the logistic growth term is parametric, capturing empirical aspects of tumor development.

-In both scenarios, we start with approximately the same initial number of cancer cells, the smoker starts with a little more cancer cells.
-The baseline parameters we use are:
+In both scenarios, we started with approximately the same initial number of cancer cells, the smoker started with a little more cancer cells.
+The baseline parameters we used were:
 - $r_0 = 0.03 \ \text{day}^{-1}$
 - $D_0 = 0.5 \ \text{mm}^2\ \text{day}^{-1}$
 - $K_0 = 10^6 \ \text{cells}\ \text{mm}^{-3}$
 - $\lambda_0 = 0.01 \ \text{day}^{-1}$

-Each scenario then applies a lifestyle-dependent coefficient to these baseline values, modifying the evolution of the parameters according to the individual’s habits.
+Each scenario then applied a lifestyle-dependent coefficient to these baseline values, modifying the evolution of the parameters according to the individual’s habits.

 For the smoker person we used:
 - $r_0$ * 1.5 :  smoking and chronic inflammation increase reactive-oxygen species and mutation rate which will increase uncontrolled cell division to a factor ~ 50%;